Education

 To satisfy the Iowa Department of Transportation (DOT) requirements, students must attend 30 hours of classroom instruction and six hours of Behind the Wheel (BTW) driving experience.
 Attendance is required at all sessions.
 Students must have an Iowa driver’s permit before the first class.

-The deadline for paid registration is August 15 and October 3 (for free and reduced lunch, students should contact the school office).
-To register for the course, call NICC Waukon center at 844-642-2338, ext.
+The deadline for paid registration is one week before each class start date (for free and reduced lunch, students should contact the school office).
+To register, call the NICC Waukon Center at 844-642-2338, ext.
 6700.

 Wed